Outsourced vs. In-House Accounting: What’s Best for Your Business?

 Let’s take a look at salaries first.
 In-house accounting necessitates paying annual wages to each staff member, as well as providing benefits such as health insurance and retirement contributions.
 According to PayScale, an accountant’s average salary is $96,000 per year.

-In contrast, outsourcing often offers a fixed monthly fee that covers all your accounting needs – from bookkeeping tasks right up to tax planning strategies with TaxConsult Adelaide.
+In contrast, outsourcing often offers a fixed monthly fee that covers all your accounting needs – from Bookkeeping tasks right up to tax planning strategies with TaxConsult Adelaide.
 This predictable expense lets you plan better and avoid surprises down the road.

 Overhead Costs: More Than Just Salaries

-Beyond just salaries and benefits though are overhead costs associated with maintaining an office space, equipment requirements or even software subscriptions if you decide on keeping things in-house.
+Beyond just salaries and benefits, though are overhead costs associated with maintaining an office space, equipment requirements or even software subscriptions if you decide on keeping things in-house.

 A report by Global News Report suggests that businesses can save up to 60% in operational costs through outsourcing which includes these overhead expenses too.